phalpern/WG21-halpern/P0337_del_pmr_alloc_assign.md

 ```

 Polymorphic allocators are an important step towards making allocators easier
 to use.
-For this reason, we should whatever is possible to reduce the
+For this reason, we should do whatever is possible to reduce the
 incidence of errors like the one above.
 [P0339](http://www.open-std.org/JTC1/SC22/WG21/docs/papers/2016/p0339r0.pdf) extends this notion further,
 and proposes `polymorphic_allocator` as a vocabulary type, making non-template
 classes like the one above easier to write.
 However, P0339 is targeted for a